-There are current DNS software logging limitations that inhibit the perfect collection and resolution of ‘latency in publishing available data‘ values due to the lack of zone serial numbers in AXFR/IXFR logging statements.
+There are current DNS software logging limitations that inhibit the perfect collection and resolution of ‘latency in publishing available data’ values due to the lack of zone serial numbers in AXFR/IXFR logging statements.

-Latency in publishing available data could potentially be more granular and also provide the time it takes for a root name server instance to commence serving from that zone upon receiving it, however in practical terms that reporting feature is not currently available in DNS software.
+Latency in publishing available data could potentially be more granular and also provide the time it takes for a root name server instance to commence serving from that zone upon receiving it; however, in practical terms, that reporting feature is not currently available in DNS software.

 TCP fragments are a non-trivial exercise to capture and provide meaningful statistics, it can be left to the individual root-operator to include, or not include, TCP response size statistics.